Section A: Road Test, General Guidelines

 - If an accident occurs involving any property damage or personal injury.

-- If the applicant refuses to perform any maneuver which is part of the prescribed driving test.
+- If the applicant refuses to perform any maneuver that is part of the prescribed driving test.

 - If the applicant offers the examiner a bribe.